The-Judge/docker_confluence/README.md

 * Git-Repository: [https://bitbucket.org/Judge82/docker_confluence.git](https://bitbucket.org/Judge82/docker_confluence.git)

-I started this project as a fork of [cptactionhank/atlassian-confluence](https://registry.hub.docker.com/u/cptactionhank/atlassian-confluence), because I wanted to change two things in it:
+I started this project as a fork of [cptactionhank/atlassian-confluence](https://registry.hub.docker.com/u/cptactionhank/atlassian-confluence), because I wanted to change some things in it:

 1. cptactionhank's version does not contain a DB like PostgreSQL or MariaDB/MySQL.
 This is not a lack!
-Actually, it is good style and commendable, since Docker's concept is to link a DB-Container if you need one.
+Actually, it is good style and recommendable, since Docker's concept is to link a DB-Container if you need one.
 But I wanted it as an as-simple-as-possible way to get started with Confluence, without having to care about setting up and linking another DB-Container.